Dokuro (video game): Development

 The game uses a graphical style that imitates artwork in a children's storybook.
 The game's director, Noriaki Kazama, previously worked on gory video games such as Ninja Gaiden Sigma under Team Ninja.
 Kazama said that after he had a baby, he browsed through children's books at the bookstore and was inspired by the art style.

 Reception

+The PlayStation Vita and iOS versions received "generally favorable reviews", while the PC and Switch versions received "mixed" reviews, according to the review aggregation website Metacritic.
+In Japan, Famitsu gave the Vita version a score of 34 out of 40.

-IGN gave the game an 8.8, saying "Stunningly beautiful and exceptionally fun to play, Dokuro belongs in the library of every PlayStation Vita owner."
+IGN said of the PlayStation Vita version, "Stunningly beautiful and exceptionally fun to play, Dokuro belongs in the library of every PlayStation Vita owner."
 Joystiq claimed that "Despite the bony exterior, Dokuro feels like it has a real soul, like it was made by people who truly loved and believed in it.
-It's inspired, well-made, and thoroughly enchanting", giving the game a 4 out of 5.
-Game Informer, however, gave the game a negative review, stating "Between its unforgiving nature, unbalanced difficulty, and humdrum puzzles, I wouldn't have pressed on through Dokuro if I wasn't reviewing it.
+It's inspired, well-made, and thoroughly enchanting."
+Game Informer, however, gave the same Vita version a mixed review, stating, "Between its unforgiving nature, unbalanced difficulty, and humdrum puzzles, I wouldn't have pressed on through Dokuro if I wasn't reviewing it.
 Rarely did I feel that fun "a-ha" moment that makes puzzle games exciting; instead I found tedium and frustration.
 I surely wasn't as devoted to this game as Dokuro was to the princess."